ImaneHoubbane99/ImaneHoubbane99/README.md

 # Imane Houbbane

 ## 👋 About Me
-I'm a Network/Security and DevOps Engineer based in Nice, France.
+I'm a Network/Security and DevOps Engineer based in Paris, France.
 With a strong background in cybersecurity and distributed systems, I'm passionate about building secure and scalable infrastructure.
 I love automating processes and exploring new technologies in the DevOps ecosystem.

 ## 🚀 Featured Projects